General terms and conditions in the digital age

 Reading time: +/- 2 minutes

-Confidence in this way of shopping is growing, not least because more and more web shops are expressing that confidence.
-Since the new e-commerce rules went into effect in mid-2015, many web shops have already been adapted.
+Since the new e-commerce rules went into effect in mid-2015, many online shops have already been updated.
 Order processes are clearer and information about the provider is easier to find.
-However, the required information about the consumer's right to change his or her mind is still often missing, and general terms and conditions are also far from always handled correctly.
+However, the required information about the consumer's right to change his or her mind is still often lacking, and general terms and conditions are also far from always handled correctly.

 Although it is a matter of setting up the web shop properly once, things still regularly go wrong here, preventing important ground rules for purchasing products.